cdent/gabbi/docs/source/format.rst

   response.
 See http://jsonpath-rw.readthedocs.org/en/latest/ for jsonpath-rw formatting.

+Where a single-quote character, ``'``, is shown above you may also use a double-quote character, ``"``, but in any given expression the same character must be used at both ends.

 All of these variables may be used in all of the following fields:

 * ``url``